Capital Hill Cashgate Scandal: Cabinet Reshuffling and Arrests

 The same week in which Malawi's donors suspended their foreign aid, President Joyce Banda sacked her cabinet.
 On 15 October, a new cabinet was appointed, and notably the former Finance Minister Ken Lipenga, and the former Justice Minister Ralph Kasambara were not included, suggesting that they had been implicated in Cashgate.
 Additionally, approximately 50 bank accounts, including those of government officials, were frozen.
 People began to speculate whether the two were implicated in the saga because no formal explanation was given as to why they were dropped.

 Malawi's Anti-Corruption Bureau (ACB) also began an investigation into illicit financial activity among civil servants, and started making arrests in connection with Cashgate.
 Included in the ACB's initial arrests were Alice Namata, a principal administrative officer in the Ministry of Wildlife and Tourism, Robert Nantchito, an accounts assistant in the Ministry of Lands who was working with the Ministry of Trade, and Maxwell Namata.
 Soon after, one Pika Manondo, a suspect believed to be behind Mphwiyo's shooting was put on an Interpol list.

 Later in October, the ACB continued to make arrests.
 Chazika Munthali, the principal accountant in the Office of President and Cabinet, was charged with approving three vouchers totaling MK 1 billion (~US$2.3 million) to International Procurement Services, a company belonging to one Osward Lutepo, a senior official in the ruling People's Party and Deputy Director of Recruitment and Sensitisation, who eventually became the prime Cashgate suspect.
 The high-profile arrests continued through October and November, with two other suspects arrested over payments received despite no services provided.
 By November, more than 50 people had been arrested in connection with the scandal, and on 8 November, the former Justice Minister Ralph Kasambara was arrested for allegedly masterminding the shooting of Paul Mphwiyo.
 Kasambara would be rearrested on 27 January 2014, for money laundering charges, which he has denied.

+It was Ivy Kamanga who sent the first former senior official to jail in 2014.
+Treza Senzani who had been a tourism civil servant had pleaded guilty and she was sentenced to three year with hard labour.